 Next/Previous Album - swipe left/right across the album art

-Next/Previous Song - swipe left/right across the now playing text
+Next/Previous Song - swipe left/right across the Now Playing information

 Sleep Mode - Press and hold the play/pause button for one second

+Press and hold the play/pause button for more than one second to turn on Sleep Mode.
 Sleep Mode will pause the Player after 30 minutes, 60 minutes, or after the end of the currently playing album.
 The pause button will change to show a countdown timer showing how much time there is left until the Player pauses.
-Smart Shuffle has to be running in the foreground in order for the Sleep Mode to work.
-If you push the play/pause button in Sleep Mode, or if you quite the app, Sleep Mode will be disabled.
+If you push the play/pause button in Sleep Mode, Sleep Mode will be disabled.

-If you add or remove albums from you music library while Smart Shuffle is running, or if you are playing albums from the cloud and your internet connection is disabled (or enabled afterwards), you will see a "Library Change" icon on the Player screen as Smart Shuffle attempts to change the album queue to accommodate the changes in your music library.
-The music will pause, and if the currently playing album is no longer available, Smart Shuffle will choose another.
-You may also see a "Reconnecting..." wait screen pop up when you run Smart Shuffle and the music has been off for awhile, particularly if you have been using other apps since Smart Shuffle was last run.
+If you add or remove albums from you music library while Smart Shuffle is running, you may see a "Library Change" icon on the Player screen as Smart Shuffle attempts to change the album queue to accommodate the changes in your music library.
+The music will pause, and if the currently playing album is no longer available, Smart Shuffle will choose the next available album from your shuffled list.
+You may also see a "Restoring..." wait screen pop up when you run Smart Shuffle and the music has been off for awhile, particularly if you have been using other apps since Smart Shuffle was last run.
 This is normal behavior, as Smart Shuffle needs to reconnect to the Apple music player to re-queue your selected set of albums.
+If you are streaming your albums from the cloud and your internet connection is disabled, Smart Shuffle will also make the best attempt to continue playing selected music.
+If Smart Shuffle is open when this happens, you will be offered a chance to retry streaming (assumedly after you've re-established an internet connection), or to play only those albums available as downloads to your device ("Include Cloud Items" will be turned off in the Smart Shuffle Settings - see below).
+If Smart Shuffle is not the frontmost app when streaming stops, it will try to re-establish a connection for awhile before automatically switching the "Include Cloud Items" setting off.

-There are several global settings for Smart Shuffle that can be accessed from your device's "Settings" app.
+There are several global settings for Smart Shuffle that can be accessed from the Settings icon in Smart Shuffle (in the upper right corner of the Player Screen), or directly from your device's "Settings" app.

 If you do not want to include albums in the cloud (which includes all music purchased from the iTunes Music Store), set "Include Cloud Items" to off.
 Only albums downloaded to your device will be shown in the Selection Screen.

-If "Remember Filter Settings" is on, the Selection Screen will maintain the last filter you set when you return to the Selection Screen from the Player Screen.
-If this setting is off, the filters will be cleared every time you return to the Selection Screen.
+If "Remember Filter Settings" is on, the Selection Screen will remember the last filter you set whenever you return to it from the Player Screen.
+If this setting is off, all filters will be cleared every time you return to the Selection Screen.

 If "Confirm Shuffle Button" is turned on, every time you touch the "Shuffle" button from the Player Screen, a dialog box will appear to confirm that you really want to re-shuffle your selected albums.
-It is a useful guard against accidentally hitting the button unintentionally and want to listen to all of your shuffled selections without starting over.
+It is a useful guard against accidentally hitting the button unintentionally, which will re-shuffle all of your selections and start from the beginning.

 We welcome your feedback!
 If you have any feature requests, or want to report any bugs or problems, please don't hesitate to contact us using the feedback form or by opening our Feedback page.